19th Indiana Infantry Regiment

 The 19th Regiment Indiana Volunteer Infantry was an infantry regiment that served in the Union Army during the American Civil War.
 It was one of the original regiments in the Army of the Potomac's Iron Brigade.

 Service

+The 19th Indiana was raised at Indianapolis, Indiana, on July 29, 1861.
+Although raised in Marion County, Indiana the regiment itself was made up of men from across the state.

+Original organization of regiment on July 29, 1861.